-The Contractor is responsible for the recruitment of eligible youth.
+The Grantee is responsible for the recruitment of eligible youth.
 Direct and indirect contact will be made with all high schools and alternative schools in each county as well as with the Department of Juvenile Justice, the Department of Social Services, Alcohol and Drug agencies, Vocational Rehabilitation, Adult Eds, Hope Center for Children, faith-based organizations and an array of other agencies that will target clients that have barrier to employment.
 Many referrals are made from high school guidance counselors and principals.
 While contact is necessary for ACHIEVE's available services to be known, developing a relationship with these agencies is part of the ongoing systematic approach of recruitment.
-For example, to better serve Cherokee County, staff attends the Transition Advisory Council meetings.
 A staff has served on the Department of Juvenile Justice Review and Planning Committee for the last seven years in order to identify educational alternatives for youth offenders.
 Staff serves on The Forrester Center (SADAC) Impact Coalition and assists in planning on the Drug Free Communities team.
 Many partnerships have been formed to provide outreach for ACHIEVE while working with these agencies and schools to find alternative education for the at-risk youth involved and for the greater good of the community-at-large.